narencachy/aks-quickstart/README.md

 Like Docker, kubectl lets you execute commands on a running container, including an interactive shell.

 ```
-# get the full pod name for the webapp container
+# get the full pod name for one of the webapp pods
 kubectl get pod

 #replace webapp-xxxxx with the full pod name